-The term 'Repossessed' is included in the Banking edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Repossessed' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Repossessed means that an article of personal (or occasionally business) property for which an individual (or business) did not pay for has been reclaimed by the financier or original owner of the asset.
 There are two cases in which it is commonly utilized.
 The first is when the real owner of said asset re-acquires the asset in question from the party that borrowed it, leased, or rented it.
 This could be done whether the asset has been leased, rented, or loaned out without compensation or with it.

 In the second case, a lienholder can take possession of the asset from the owner to whom it is registered.
 This happens in cases where the item was pledged to be collateral on a loan.
 Some analysts describe the act of repossession as an action which is really self-help for the actual owner in a difficult situation.
 The party has the rights of ownership to the given real estate or asset, and they simply get it back from the party which formerly had the rights of possession.
 They do this without having to rely on court proceedings.

 Once a property is successfully repossessed, the actual owner is allowed to sell it either via a third party realtor or agent or utilizing a financial institution.
 In various jurisdictions, there are different rights of repossession that are government-authorized.
 The authorities also determine how they can execute such repossession in practice.

 There are other cases when the lenders are unable to track down their collateral.
 They also might not be able to obtain it peaceably, or the legal jurisdiction simply may not permit such repossession to occur in the first place.
 In these cases, the alternative to repossessing something is for the holder of the asset to return the goods before a court ordered judgment mandates it.
 This is called replevin.